 Seven Legends to Join Allstate Sugar Bowl Hall of Fame

-NEW ORLEANS (December 17, 2019) – The Allstate Sugar Bowl will introduce seven legends as the third class of the Sugar Bowl Hall of Fame in conjunction with the 86th annual Allstate Sugar Bowl on January 1, 2020.
+NEW ORLEANS (December 13, 2021) – The Allstate Sugar Bowl will introduce seven legends as the fourth class of the Sugar Bowl Hall of Fame in conjunction with the 88th annual Allstate Sugar Bowl on January 1, 2022.
 The inaugural Hall of Fame class, introduced in 2017, was composed of 16 stars of the annual New Orleans football classic.
-This year’s class of Hall of Famers includes one of the greatest coaches in the history of the game as well as six standout players who left significant legacies in Sugar Bowl lore.
+This year’s class of Hall of Famers includes one of the greatest coaches in the history of the game, four Sugar Bowl MVPs, a future Pro Football Hall-of-Famer and a three-time All-American; all individuals who left significant legacies in Sugar Bowl lore.

 The New Orleans Mid-Winter Sports Association was founded in 1934 by a group of civic-minded businessman and professionals interested in promoting amateur athletic events geared toward bringing visitors to New Orleans during what had traditionally been a slow period for tourism.
 Now known as the Sugar Bowl Committee, the organization remains a voluntary group whose members serve without remuneration.

-The Allstate Sugar Bowl has established itself as one of the premier college football bowl games, having hosted 28 national champions, 93 Hall of Fame players, 50 Hall of Fame coaches and 18 Heisman Trophy winners in its 85-year history.
-The 86th Allstate Sugar Bowl Football Classic, featuring Georgia from the SEC and Baylor from the Big 12, will be played on January 1, 2020.
-In addition to football, the Sugar Bowl Committee annually invests over $1.6 million into the community through the hosting and sponsorship of sporting events, awards and clinics.
-Through these efforts, the organization supports and honors nearly 100,000 student-athletes each year, while injecting over $2.5 billion into the local economy in the last decade.
+The Allstate Sugar Bowl has established itself as one of the premier college football bowl games, having hosted 28 national champions, 99 Hall of Fame players, 51 Hall of Fame coaches and 19 Heisman Trophy winners in its 87-year history.
+The 88th Allstate Sugar Bowl Football Classic, which will feature No. 7 Baylor from the Big 12 and No. 8 Ole Miss from the SEC, is scheduled to be played on January 1, 2022.
+In addition to football, the Sugar Bowl Committee annually invests over $1 million into the community through the hosting and sponsorship of sporting events, awards, scholarships and clinics.
+Through these efforts, the organization supports and honors thousands of student-athletes each year, while injecting over $2.7 billion into the local economy in the last decade.